Greenock Morton F.C.: Stadium

 The area currently behind the western goal (upon which the new stand will be built) is known as the Wee Dublin End, which contains non-backed bench seating, converted from the old terracing that once stood there.
 The main stand contains plastic bucket seating to replace the old wooden benches that were a fixture of the ground until the late 1990s.
 The "Cowshed" lies to the north of the pitch; formerly a fully terraced arena for both home and away supporters (complete with segregation fence down the middle), it is now for home supporters only, with much of the frontal terracing removed, and plastic bucket seats occupying its place.
 The segregation fence no longer exists, and the whole area is used by home supporters.
 Behind the eastern goal is the "Sinclair Street" end, with uncovered terracing.

 Supporters and rivalries

 Greenock Morton has several supporters' clubs based in Greenock and the surrounding towns.
 The main clubs are The Andy Ritchie Travel Club, The Prince of Wales Travel Club, The Greenock Morton Supporters Club, The Gourock Morton Supporters (Formerly The Albert Hotel Morton Supporters Club) and The Spinnaker Hotel Supporters Club.

 The club has a fierce rivalry with neighbours St Mirren, with whom they contest the Renfrewshire derby.
 It is a rivalry which sees a large amount of animosity between the two sets of fans.

-The club also contests smaller rivalries with Partick Thistle and Falkirk.
+The club also contests a smaller rivalry with Partick Thistle.
+The fixture is classed as a category A match by Police Scotland, due to fan trouble from both sets of supporters.

-The club shares friendships with AC Reggiana and PEC Zwolle.
+The club shares friendships with Reggiana and PEC Zwolle.